 By March, the transition period between winter and spring, with days still getting dark pretty fast, has become fully unbearable, like that one weird person left at the after-party nobody knows, who keeps telling extremely dull stories about their secondary school.
-[Photo:Serge Kueccyh]

-Five weeks from this Sunday, the clocks go forward, British Summer Time begins, and it’s now light until 7:23pm and counting from this day.
+In a mere six days, the clocks go forward, British Summer Time begins, and it’s now light until 7:23pm and counting from this day.
 I declare it summer from this! moment! on!

 So whilst it may be a regular midweek day in March right now, summer really is closer than you think.
-Hang on in there, London, we’re nearly there!
+Hang on in there, London, we’ve nearly made it!